euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 	print repr(now)
 	print type(now)

-To verify that the original module is loaded, we print out the ``__doc__``-string.
+To verify that the original module is loaded, we print out the ``__doc__`` string.
 It must read "Fast implementation of the datetime type.".
 If JyNI works as excpected, the output is::

 	Fast implementation of the datetime type.